gutentags/system/README.md

 This is a CommonJS/npm compatible module system.
 It works both client-side and server-side in Node.js.
-For browsers, it supports refresh-to-reload debugging, as well as a build step compatible with Browserify to produce bundles for production.
+For browsers, it supports refresh-to-reload debugging, as well as a build step comparable to Browserify to produce bundles for production.
 The System module loader can resolve both module and resource locations by module identifier across package boundaries.